Get Your Invoices Paid Faster With Manufacturing Factoring

 Accounts Receivable Aging Report

 Businesses record all outstanding invoices in an accounts receivable aging report.
 We need this report to research your customers’ payment behaviors and determine their factoring eligibility.
-We will consider invoices that are 30 to 90 days outstanding, but invoices for customers who have stated an inability to pay may not be eligible for factoring.
+We will consider invoices that are 30 to 90 days outstanding, but invoices for customers who have shown an inability to pay may not be eligible for factoring.

 Here are some common questions about manufacturer factoring services answered: